lsst-sqre/gafaelfawr/docs/dev/development.rst

 lint
     Dependencies required to run pre-commit_ and to lint the code base.

-tox
+nox
-    Dependencies required to run tox_.
+    Dependencies required to run nox_.

 typing
     Dependencies required to run mypy_

-These dependency groups are used by the tox configuration in :file:`tox.ini` to install the appropriate dependencies based on the tox action.
+These dependency groups are used by the nox build script in :file:`noxfile.py` to install the appropriate dependencies based on the nox session.
 The development virtualenv in :file:`.venv` will have all of these dependency groups installed so the developer can freely use commands such as :command:`ruff` and :command:`mypy`.

 A frozen version of all of these dependencies is managed by uv_ in the file :file:`uv.lock`.
 This is used to pin all dependencies so that they only change when a developer intends to update them and is prepared to run tests to ensure nothing broke.

-After changing any dependency, run :command:`make update-deps` to rebuild the :file:`uv.lock` file and update any JavaScript dependencies.
-To also update the development virtualenv, run :command:`make update` instead.
+This is the file updated with :command:`make update` or :command:`make update-deps`.

 Temporary Git dependencies
 --------------------------